honojs/middleware/packages/standard-json-openapi/README.md

 ### Reusable components

-Name a schema to have every use of it become a `$ref` into `components.schemas`.
+Name a schema to have every use of it become a `$ref` into `components.schemas`, including when it is nested inside another schema.
 Any library works — the registry never looks at where the schema came from:

 ```ts
 const app = new OpenAPIHono()